Njandukalude Nattil Oridavela: Release

-The film was released on 1 September 2017 in about 108 screens across Kerala.
+The film was released on 1 September 2017 in about 108 screens across Kerala during Onam.

 Box office

 The film was a commercial success.
 The film grossed around ₹20 crore from Kerala box office.
 The film collected ₹23.72 lakh in its two weekends from Chennai box office.
 The film collected $33,825 and $667,344 from UK and UAE box office respectively from its first weekend.